-Google Routes can be used for businesses that need to help users get from A to B. An example of this is a travel company putting together a sightseeing itinerary for tourists.
+Google Routes can be used for businesses that need to help users get from A to B. Like a travel company putting together a sightseeing itinerary for tourists.
 Or an Uber driver that needs to know how to get to a particular destination.

 Businesses can also use Google Places to give customers information about places of interest.
-Again, considering the travel agent scenario, Places might be used to provide travellers with a list of recommended restaurants close to their hotel.
+Places could be used to provide travellers with a list of recommended restaurants close to their hotel.

 The Benefits of Using Google Maps for Asset Tracking

-By using Google Maps, businesses can understand and visualise where their assets are located geographically.
+By using Google Maps, businesses can understand and visualise where their assets are located.
 They can also find out where these assets have travelled and how long they’re on the move.

 With static assets, you may want to track operating conditions and be alerted if there’s a problem.
 Or to be alerted if an asset is moved without authorisation.